digital-duck/zinets_radicals/docs/arxiv/paper-2nd-living-fossil-v0.3.md

 ### 1.1 The Oracle Bone Revolution: Why We Can Now See What Shuowen Could Not

-**Chinese character etymology has undergone a fundamental revolution in the past century—one that transforms our understanding of how writing originated and what it preserved.**

 #### 1.1.1 The Shuowen-Kangxi Tradition (100-1716 CE)

-**Xu Shen's 說文解字 (Shuowen Jiezi, 100 CE) represents a monumental scholarly achievement**—the first systematic analysis of Chinese character structure, organizing approximately 9,353 characters into 540 semantic categories and providing etymological explanations for each.
+Xu Shen's 說文解字 (Shuowen Jiezi, 100 CE) represents a monumental scholarly achievement — the first systematic analysis of Chinese character structure, organizing approximately 9,353 characters into 540 semantic categories and providing etymological explanations for each.
 Xu Shen's methodology was rigorous: he examined character components, analyzed phonetic relationships, and proposed original meanings based on the best available evidence of his era.

-**However, Xu Shen faced an insurmountable limitation**: He was working from **小篆 (Small Seal Script)**, the standardized writing form promulgated by Qin Shi Huang in 221 BCE.
-This seal script was already **1,000+ years removed from the oracle bone origins** and highly abstracted through successive writing reforms.
-The original pictographic connections—the visual depictions of objects, actions, and natural phenomena—had been systematized, regularized, and often **visually disconnected** from their material referents.
+However, Xu Shen faced an insurmountable limitation: He was working from 小篆 (Small Seal Script), the standardized writing form promulgated by Qin Shi Huang in 221 BCE.
+This seal script was already 1,000+ years removed from the oracle bone origins and highly abstracted through successive writing reforms.
+The original pictographic connections—the visual depictions of objects, actions, and natural phenomena—had been systematized, regularized, and often visually disconnected from their material referents.

 A few examples of the problem: